Baby Nutrition Guide: What to Feed Your Baby Month by Month

 Final Thoughts: Feed with Love, Not Pressure

-Feeding your baby is not just about calories.
-It’s about trust.
+Feeding your baby isn’t just about nutrients.
+It’s about trust, connection, and security.

-Because you’re not only raising a healthy eater.
+Because you’re not just raising a healthy eater,

 At Parenting Stories, we believe mealtime is love-time.
 Every spoonful is a message: You are growing, and I am here with you.